uiri/toml/README.md

 later needed to write TOML files for users, it still had my back, and required hardly any additional work.

-So even though there are a few bugs (one of which I've already fixed - see above), and even though a few projects have moved away towards [tomlkit](https://github.com/sdispater/tomlkit) or [tomli-w](https://github.com/hukkin/tomli-w) (a great little opinionated library - but it writes trailing commas to arrays which is not to my personal taste), I think it's well worth fixing the bugs of the original toml project, and maintaining it [^0].
+So even though there are a few bugs (one of which I've already fixed - see above), and even though a few projects have moved away towards [tomlkit](https://github.com/sdispater/tomlkit) or [tomli-w](https://github.com/hukkin/tomli-w) (a great little opinionated library - but it writes trailing commas to arrays, which is not to my personal taste), I think it's well worth fixing the bugs of the original toml project, and maintaining it [^0].

 Please do submit bug reports for any issues you find.
 Reading TOML is now natively supported in Python 3.11 [^1], but the Python eco-system still needs a great TOML writer.